octokit/.github/.github/first-timers-issue-template.md

 ### 🆕🐥☝ First Timers Only.

-This issue is reserved for people who never contributed to Open Source before.
+This issue is reserved for first-time contributors to [@octokit](https://github.com/octokit/).
 We know that the process of creating a pull request is the biggest barrier for new contributors.
 This issue is for you 💝

 [About First Timers Only](http://www.firsttimersonly.com/).

-### 🤔 What you will need to know.
+### 🤔 What this issue is about

 $COMMIT_BODY